DESU-CLUB/School-YOLO/README.md

 A project to assist Hwa Chong in automating their Covid-19 monitoring operations in the canteen

 # Quick Start
- Download YOLOv3 or tiny_yolov3 weights from [here](https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view) (yolo.h5 model file with tf-1.4.0) , put it into model_data folder.
+ 1) Download YOLOv3 or tiny_yolov3 weights from [here](https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view) (yolo.h5 model file with tf-1.4.0) , put it into model_data folder.
+ 2) cd to School YOLO folder

- Run the code with cmd (Recommended if your computer has a powerful GPU):
+ 3) Run the code with cmd (Recommended if your computer has a powerful GPU):
  ```
+     pip install -r requirements.txt
      python3 Combined_GUI.py
  ```
  After a while, the video files should be outputted in output_videos folder